qgis/QGIS-Documentation/readme.rst

 To make tx.exe usable in the paver script, either put it IN this directory next to the pavement.py file, OR add it to your PATH

 IMPORTANT: to be able to pull from transifex.com, you will need a credentials file.
-This file should be named: ``.transifexrc`` and easiest it to put it in you home dir c:/user/you.
+This file should be named: ``.transifexrc`` and easiest is to put it in your home dir C:/users/you.
 Another option is to put it in the root of this project, but be carefull to not put your credentials in Github :-)

 The file should contain this::